BrindleDigital/rentfetch/readme.txt

 7. Add a shortcode to display what you'd like to display (there's a one-click copy list of available shortcodes on one of the plugin settings pages).

 == Changelog ==

+= 0.22.3 =

+* Compatibility fix: Popup Maker seems to do something a little odd with add_meta_boxes, causing our addition of the units metabox to run before the RF plugin is fully loaded.
+The result of this is an error on PUM pages on the site, which can be fixed when RFS is disabled.
+Adding more specific logic to make sure that we're only loading the meta boxes for the units when we're actualy on a units page in the admin.

 = 0.22.2 =